 This course meets once a week, thus a total of one unexcused absence will be permitted.
 Unexcused absences beyond these will result in 1% lowering of the final course grade, for every absence after the "approved limit".
 Please note that course attendance is based on prompt class attendance, preparation, and active participation in class discussions.
 Travel plans or other personal commitments should not interfere with attendance and examinations.
 The collective health of the JFRC is everyone's responsibility.
 DO NOT ATTEND CLASS IF YOU ARE ILL.

 Assessment Components

-• Mid-term portfolio 30%
+Participation 10%

-• Final portfolio 40%
+Mid-term Exam 30%

-• Drawing Suite 10%
+Final Exam 40%

-• Self-Portrait 10%
+Drawing Suite 10%

-• Participation 10%
+Self-Portrait 10%

-70% - The drawing portfolio, reviewed at Mid-term (30%) and at the Final review (40%) consists of:
+70% - Drawing Portfolio, reviewed at Mid-term (30%) and at the Final review (40%) on class exercises, life drawings, site sketches, assignments.